lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ## Create a dockerfile
 Let's create a file named `dockerfile` in `config`.
-In the `dockerfile`, it installs the dependencies and clone LMI AI Solutions repository.
+It installs the dependencies and clone LMI AI Solutions repository.
 ```docker
 # last version running on ubuntu 20.04, require CUDA 12.1
 FROM nvcr.io/nvidia/pytorch:23.04-py3